 Ben is a graduate of the University of Richmond School of Law and a member of the Virginia Bar.
-He is also admitted to practice in the Eastern District of Virginia.
+He is admitted to practice in the Eastern District of Virginia.
 While in law school, Ben participated in the education rights clinic where he helped ensure that low-income students with behavior and learning disabilities were getting the quality of education they deserved at local public schools.

 Ben is especially drawn to immigration law because of his interest in human rights and the opportunity to advocate for clients who really need help.
-He participates in the monthly pro bono immigration legal clinic at the Richmond, Virginia Hispanic Chamber of Commerce.

 In his time practicing law, Ben has worked to keep families together.
 Every immigration situation is unique because every family is different.
 Ben has experience working with families to make the best immigration decisions possible to keep families close.